screen-sbs/client-linux/README.md

 ### Features
 - Capture fullscreen screenshot & upload
   - area can be limited to only capture one screen
-- Capture area screenshot & upload
+- Capture area screenshot from selection & upload
   - (Drag for area, click for window)
+- Capture video (predefined area/fullscreen)
 - Upload clipboard (Ctrl+C clipboard)

 #### Requirements
 - curl
 - xclip
 - scrot
+- ffmpeg

 #### Installation
 - For Debian/Ubuntu and RHEL/Fedora packages are available